oroinc/platform/src/Oro/Bundle/DataGridBundle/Resources/doc/backend/extensions/inline_editing.md

 Options name | Default value | Description :------------|:--------------|:-----------
-enabled | | Marks or unmarks this column as editable, behaviour depends on main inline_editing.behaviour: `enable_all` - false will disable editing this cell. `enable_selected` - true will enable editing this cell. save_api_accessor | | Allows to override default api accessor for all grid.
+enable | | Marks or unmarks this column as editable, behaviour depends on main inline_editing.behaviour: `enable_all` - false will disable editing this cell. `enable_selected` - true will enable editing this cell. save_api_accessor | | Allows to override default api accessor for all grid.
 Please overview [documentation for `oroui/js/tools/api-accessor`](../../../../../UIBundle/Resources/doc/reference/client-side/api-accessor.md) for details editor.component | | Allows to override component used to display view and specified in `datagrid.{grid-uid}.inline_editing.cell_editor.component` editor.component_options | {} | specifies options to pass into cell editor component